indigo-dc/oidc-agent/gitbook/oidc-agent/options.md

 be completed.
 Either by using a redirect uri that follows the custom redirect uri scheme `edu.kit.data.oidc-agent:/<path>` - this will directly redirect to oidc-gen, or by copying the url the browser would normally redirect to and pass it to `oidc-gen --codeExchange`.

-### `--pw-store`

-When this option is provided, the encryption password for all account configurations will be kept in memory by `oidc-agent` (in an encrypted way).

-This option can also be sued with `oidc-add`.
-When this option is used with `oidc-agent` it applies to all loaded account configuration; when used with `oidc-add` only for that specific one.
-See [`oidc-add --pw-store`](../oidc-add/options.md#pw-store) for more information.

 ### `--quiet`